forbow-lab/neuro-structural-pipeline/README.md

 Note this might take some time, and you can do multiple subjects sequentially by dragging additional RS folders into the line with the `run_mux2nii.sh` script.
 Likewise you can do multiple subjects in parallel by opening new terminal windows or using the GNU parallel code found in the LGI pipeline.

+---

+### Conversion: Everything else
+(typically ~10 minutes per subject)

+This step assumes that you have finished: transferring T1w, T2w, DTI data from OsiriX, SSH transferring RS data, and converting RS data to nifti.

+The following steps convert the dicom data in the `rawdata` folder into nifti format and copy the nifti data up one directory into `Biotic3T` and create and organize the subject folders in a specific way to make later preprocessing possible.

+1. Open the terminal.
+2. Navigate to the `_scripts` folder in /shared/uher/FORBOW_Brain/neuro_data/Biotic3T/
+3. Drag the `0_convert_dcm2niix.sh` script into the terminal
+  * alternatively, cd into the `_scripts` folder and type `0` and click **tab** to autocomplete
+4. In terminal, after the script path, type subject IDs that need to be converted (space separated), for example `032_A 033_A 031_B`
+5. Click **enter** to run script on specified subjects.

+Check /shared/uher/FORBOW_Brain/neuro_data/Biotic3T/ for the subjects specified.
+There should be new folders with the subject IDs.
+In those folders you will find the `unprocessed` folder which has all the nifti files ready for preprocessing, and a `log` folder where preprocessing pipeline will log all the steps and spit out any errors.

+---